mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 https://github.com/mattn/emmet-vim.
 This is accomplished by modifying your `.vimrc` file.

-By default the key that triggers Emmet expansions is ctrl-y followed by a comma.
+By default the key sequence that triggers Emmet expansions is ctrl-y followed by a comma.

 It is common in Vim to use a "leader key" for many keyboard shortcuts and the comma keys is popular choice.
-To configure the leader key to be comma, add the following to your .vimrc file.
+To configure the leader key to be comma, add the following.
 ```
 let mapleader = ','
 ```

-Emmet has its own leader key.
+Emmet has its own leader key referred to as <emmet-leader>.
-To set it to be the same as the Vim leader key, add the following to your .vimrc file.
+To set it to be the same as the Vim leader key, add the following.
 ```
 let g:user_emmet_leader_key='<leader>'
 ```